August 31, 2023

 “Nothing will work unless you do.” – John Wooden, Legendary UCLA basketball coach

 In today’s society, children start playing sports at younger ages.
 Parents sacrifice time and money in an effort to help their child reach their full potential.
-Multiple weekly practices followed by weekend games become the standard routine for youth athletes.
+Multiple weekly practices followed by weekend games become standard routine for youth athletes.
 But are athletes learning as efficiently as parents hope during team practices?

 Distracted Learning